-Montepulciano is the Tuscan hill town that most people envision when they close their eyes and dream of a medieval village that overlooks rolling hills, vineyards, and a Da Vinci type of landscape.
-It’s a welcome breath of fresh air from the big cities of Italy and an outdoor lovers’ paradise.
-The natural surroundings, wine, and food of this part of Italy are a nice counterbalance to bigger cities.
-Deciding where to stay in Montepulciano in 2022 can be a tough decision.
-If you are wondering where to stay in Montepulciano in 2022, the choices below will suit all types of travelers and come from my own personal experiences in the city.
+Montepulciano is the Tuscan hill town that most people envision when they close their eyes and dream of a medieval village that overlooks rolling hills, vineyards, and a da Vinci type of landscape.
+Deciding where to stay in Montepulciano can be a tough decision.
+If you are wondering where to stay in Montepulciano, the choices below will suit all types of travelers and come from my own personal experiences in the city.

 Why Visit Montepulciano?
 Montepulciano is the fabled land of Italy’s Noblest families.
 The long, cigar-shaped medieval village is the epicenter of the prestigious Vino Nobile wine production.
 Located about 90 minutes south of Florence, in the Siena province, Montepulciano is one of the bigger hilltop towns in the region.
 It is the preferred home base for those who want to eat well, drink outstanding wine and get a feel for true Tuscan life.